-- Staff Support – Our staff is working remotely and remains available to assist volunteers and members.
+- Staff Support – Much of our staff is working remotely but remain available to assist volunteers and members.
 You may reach all staff members by email and most by cell phone; please see contact information at www.bsacac.org/our-staff.
 Note that if you call an office phone (those with a 617 prefix) you may leave a message that will be forwarded as a sound file to a staff member’s work email.

 Council/District/Unit activities and meetings

-- Need Video Conference Help? – Want to hold a meeting via Zoom video conferencing but don’t have experience?
+- Need Zoom Help? – Want to hold a meeting via Zoom video conferencing but don’t have experience?
 Volunteer T.W.
 Cook is willing to help get you started.
 Send him an email at [email protected].

-- Two-Deep Leadership Online – Remember that any electronic communication involving a youth member must adhere to BSA’s “two deep” leadership policies; no one-on-one communication between a youth and an adult.
+- No “One On One” Contact Online – Remember that any electronic communication involving a youth member must adhere to BSA’s Youth Protection policies; no one-on-one communication between a youth and an adult.

 Additional program-related announcements